-As I got older, I earned about the ranch hands who drive the cattle, many of them Portuguese.
+As I got older, I learned about the ranch hands who drive the cattle, many of them Portuguese.
 I’ve had the privilege of riding with these people on cattle ranches.
 Strong and proud.

 When I think California Cuisine of today, I think wine country, sure.
 I love the wine country.
 But when I think of the roots of California, the blood, sweat and tears of this land, I think of the immigrants.
 When most people think of California, they think in terms of liberal politics.
 When I think of California, I think of small towns with conservative views.
 I think of places where people still help their neighbors to raise a barn or harvest a field or lend a hand when needed.
 I think of community values and a people not afraid of an honest day’s work.

 This is my interpretation of California Cuisine.
 Happy California Day everyone!